 I did not even know what God’s standards were.
 I didn’t grow up with godly examples and was only sporadically in a church.
 For much of my growing up years, I lived by the world’s low standards for how a lady should act.
 In doing this, I allowed myself to be used and abused.

 At some point it dawned on me, if he lies straight to my face, even about little the things, he really has no respect for me.
+There is not “truth” there.
 Nope, none!
-All that was there was a lack of respect for me, for God, and for the marriage vows.
+All that was there was a disrespect for me, for God, and for the marriage vows.

 At the very end, I knew I was the only one doing CPR on an already, long-time dead marriage.
 And for someone who had worked on her licensing in emergency medicine, I had missed that flatline so very long ago.

 I decided to stop pounding on the marriage, so then I got up… and started walking forward into my own healing.
 Starting seeking God’s standards, no matter what that meant.
 Marriage or no marriage.

 After my divorce was final, I knew my marriage as over and I was never going back.
 I knew at that point my view of my life had to change.
 Not only for myself but for the legacy I was leaving for future generations.
 I knew if I wanted my kids to live a pure life, I needed to do the same.
 Not just for show.
 Not hiding things in secret.